 3. Create a rough timeline

 Weddings cost money.
-No one likes this item on their wedding checklist because it forces you to be realistic but money is a huge factor.
-Consider all that you want, get an idea of what these things cost, set a budget and stick to it.
+No one likes this item on their to-do lists for weddings because it forces you to be realistic, but money is a huge factor.
+Consider all that you want, get an idea of what these things cost, set a budget, and stick to it.

-This is another item on the list that will not be exact because the wedding date depends heavily on whether venues are available on that day so have a few dates in mind.
+This is another item on the list of things needed for a wedding that will not be exact because the wedding date depends heavily on whether venues are available on that day, so have a few dates in mind.

-Make your list, verify that everyone is in and check this off the wedding list!
+Make your list of things to plan for a wedding, verify that everyone is in and check this off your ultimate wedding checklist!
 Be sure to explain what the role entails.